Soanasolo/Asn1-To-PyAsn1/README.md

 ## Prerequisites
-This code relies on the Python package [asn1tools](https://github.com/eerimoq/asn1tools) for parsing the ASN1 data structure.
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install this package.
+This code relies on the Python package [asn1tools](https://github.com/eerimoq/asn1tools) for parsing the ASN1 data structure. which can be installed using the package manager [pip](https://pip.pypa.io/en/stable/).

 ```bash
 pip install asn1tools